LT-code/T-SEC-Annuaire/README.md

 # Ansible playbook to setup a LDAP infrastructure

-#
-This is an Ansible-Playbook for the great mail server setup described in this tutorial: https://thomas-leister.de/mailserver-debian-stretch/ written by Thomas Leister.
+This is for the project T-Sec-901

 ## Run